-But the area is probably best known for the many XIXth-XXth Century painters who made it home.
+The area of Montmartre is known for the many XIXth-XXth century painters who made it home.
 As rents were affordable, its working-class streets were full of struggling artists like Picasso, Modigliani, Renoir, Manet, Toulouse-Lautrec, Utrillo and Van Gogh.

 Along with this era came the famous taverns and dance halls - the Moulin de la Galette immortalized by Renoir's painting, the Moulin-Rouge, and Le Mirliton where Aritide Bruant hurled insults at the bourgeousie who came to rub shoulders with the poor.
 The police also knew the Montmartre as the resort of gangs of Parisian toughs distinguished by their wide berets and corduroy trousers.
 When Eric Satie played piano in a Montmartre cabaret, he went armed with a hammer!

 Montmartre's colorful past has left an indelible mark on its tiny streets.
 The last surviving vineyard in Paris can still be seen here as well as two of the thirty windmills which ground the wheat grown on its butte in the 1600's.
 Many of the cabarets, once alive with songs and young women dancing the cancan, can still be visited.

 Explore this little village with us and see why its sloping streets are still the obsession of painters and photographers.

 The Sacre Coeur Basilica was built at the end of the 19th century at the top of Montmartre hill in Paris.
 Its famous white architecture dominates the city, and offers a wonderful view.
 The nearby streets of Montmarte are full of artists and restaurants.